ArduPilot/ardupilot_wiki/copter/source/docs/indoor-flying.rst

 Stabilize
 ---------

-:ref:`Stabilize <stabilize-mode>` mode does not use GPS, and as the least problems, but the pilot will need good control of the copter.
+:ref:`Stabilize <stabilize-mode>` mode does not use GPS, and has the least problems, but the pilot will need good control of the copter.

 Altitude Hold